What is a fire partition?

 Most jurisdictions that allow the inclusion of a fire partition in a new construction project will require that the construction meet specific safety requirements found in local building codes.
 These requirements may be specific to the types of construction materials used to construct the partition, as well as the thickness of the safety device and how it is anchored to the ground.
 The idea is to ensure that the materials actually help slow the progress of a fire and that the partition is stable enough to avoid weakening the overall strength of the structure.

-See also What is a compact drill?
+See also What is treated wood?

 There are some differences of opinion when it comes to determining if a fire barrier is more effective than a fire barrier.
 Proponents tend to claim that the partition offers protection that is at least as effective as the barrier, but will cost less to build.
 Critics point out that the decreased stability associated with a fire partition doesn’t really make up for the difference in construction costs and can mean losing a few valuable seconds of time in the event of a fire.